Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 Maybe you’re waiting for some internal switch to flip — the one that finally makes you feel legitimate.

-But here’s the truth: feeling unready is normal, and feeling ready isn’t a requirement.
+But here’s the truth: feeling like you’re not ready is normal, and feeling ready isn’t a requirement for getting your freelance business off the ground.

-Let’s break down what actually matters — and what doesn’t — so you can get into motion with clarity and confidence.
+Let’s break down what actually matters — and what doesn’t — so you can get freelancing with clarity and confidence.

 What You Actually Need to Be “Ready” for Clients